ginnto/web_scrap/README.md

 # web_scrap
 codes
-some web scraping code to filter jobs from infopark and technopark
+web scraping code for filter jobs from infopark and technopark websites and save to text file.